vishalicious213/sushi-go/MAKI.md

     - check if it includes current player, if so, return
     - player +1
     - add player to maxPlayers[] (length from 4 => 5)

+have to figure out how to change current maxPlayers to secondaryPlayers if new max is achieved and what to do with old secondaryPlayers

+---

+identify who has current high scores identify who has current 2nd high scores save current highs & current 2nds save previous highs & seconds

+THEN figure out points